simranwarraich/sales-forecasting-watson-autoai/README.md

 4. **Payload Creation:** Creates a payload in JSON format that encapsulates the prepared testing data for sending to the model.
 5. **Prediction Request:** Sends a POST request to the deployed model's endpoint, along with the payload containing the testing data.
 6. **Response Processing:** Receives the prediction response from the model and extracts the predicted sales values.
-7. **Prediction Integration:** Integrates the predicted sales values into the "sales" column of the original testing data.
+7. **Prediction Integration:** Integrates the predicted sales values into the "Sales" column of the original testing data.
 8. **Exporting Results:** Exports the updated testing data with predicted sales values to a new Excel file.
 By running this script with your own testing data, you can leverage your deployed model to forecast future sales based on historical trends and patterns identified during training.
 <p><img src= "Images/2.JPG"></p>